EseChepe/2D-Movement-Physis-Unity/README.md

 Create 2 children objects from the Player object, it doesn't matter how you name them.
 Just now that one should be located at the bottom-center of the player and the other to the right.
 Attach those previous elements to Player > Player Movement (Script) > Ground Check Collider and Front Check and assign the Ground Layer to Ground.

+The 'Go through platforms' should have a Platform Effector 2D component, and the Box Collider 2D component should have the "Used by Effector" checkbox checked.